redhat-manufacturing/edge-lab-ansible/README.md

 # install python, pip, virtualenv, and make
 sudo yum -y install python3 python3-pip python3-virtualenv make

-# save the vault pass
+# export the vault pass (NOTE THE LEADING SPACE)
-mkdir scratch
-echo 'the-actual-vault-pass' > scratch/vault_pass.txt
+ export ANSIBLE_VAULT_PASSWORD='the-actual-vault-pass'

 # log in to the Red Hat Registry to be able to use an official EE base image
 # best practice is to use a service account: https://access.redhat.com/terms-based-registry/#/